The LifeNet Story – 30 Years 30 More

 Today, nearly 350,000 people depend on LifeNet for ground ambulance service across Northeast Texas, Southwest Arkansas, and portions of Oklahoma.
 LifeNet now operates as an independent, non-profit company incorporated in the state of Arkansas and is overseen by a 15-member board of directors.

 Started as Air Life by CHRISTUS St. Michael hospital in 1983, the LifeNet Air medical program is the oldest operating helicopter EMS program in the state of Arkansas.
-Through a partnership with Air Methods, LifeNet has helicopters at both the Texarkana and Hot Springs Regional Airports.
-The two bases have flown more than 15,000 patients and provide service throughout three states.
+Through a partnership with Air Methods, LifeNet has helicopters at both the Texarkana, Hot Springs and Daingerfield Texas.
+The three bases have flown more than 15,000 patients and provide service throughout three states.
 LifeNet also operates a fixed wing ambulance out of Texarkana.

 While LifeNet is known for putting the patient first and providing quality EMS service, there’s more.